0xbythesecond/ticket-lifecycle/README.md

 <br />

 #### Intake:
 When Help Desk Agent/Admin logs in, they can now see the tickets that are available that have been assigned/not assigned with a provided priority.
 The priority will be set by help desk agent or queue manager working the tickets.
-The below screen shows the `Ticket #`, `Last Updated`, `Subject`, `From` (user that created the ticket), priority and `Assigned To` (queue manager can assigned the ticket or person viewing the ticket can assign it to themselves).
+The below screen shows the `Ticket #`, `Last Updated`, `Subject`, `From` (user that created the ticket), priority and `Assigned To` (queue manager can assign the ticket, person viewing the ticket can assign it to themselves or it can be assigned to a team ).

 <p align="center">
 <img src="https://i.imgur.com/9TfvRro.png" height="80%" width="80%" alt="helpdesk dashboard"/>